retiukhina/42_school_exam_rank_05/Level_2/vect2/README.md

 checks whether the object is being assigned to itself — that is, it prevents self-assignment.

-🔁 Why check for self-assignment?
+Remember to check for self-assignment.
+Why?
 When we do:

 `vect2 a;`
 `// ... do something ...`